agarrharr/weboftomorrowpodcast.com/_posts/2017-08-07-gatsby-kyle-mathews.md

 <dd>Especially if you want to be fast</dd>
 <dt>Kyle</dt>
 <dd>Yeah, especially if you want it to be fast, which is pretty much everyone.</dd>
-Yeah, it's also an interesting fit for kind of like hybrid website web apps.
-There's several startups that are
-<dd>building everything basically on Gatsby.
+<dd>Yeah, it's also an interesting fit for kind of like hybrid website web apps.
+There's several startups that are building everything basically on Gatsby.
 So they have their marketing site, which is static but then Gatsby v1 also has the ability to have client only sections of the site, which then just a traditional web app that loads up and hits an API and then does it's thing from there.</dd>
 <dt>Adam</dt>
 <dd>Yeah, because you're just building it in React</dd>
 <dd>Yeah, and then it's just all React and so it just works.</dd>